Waning Gibbous on

 Moon before descending node

-7 days after ascending node on 18 December 2002 at 06:47 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 31 December 2002 at 11:16 in ♐ Sagittarius.
+7 days after ascending node on 18 December 2002 at 06:47 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 31 December 2002 at 11:16 in ♐ Sagittarius.

 Moon after northern standstill

-4 days since the previous standstill on 20 December 2002 at 18:29 in ♋ Cancer when the Moon has reached North declination of ∠25.790°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-25.783° at the point of next southern standstill on 2 January 2003 at 16:56 in ♑ Capricorn.
+4 days since the last northern standstill on 20 December 2002 at 18:29 in ♋ Cancer when the Moon has reached North declination of ∠25.790° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-25.783° at the point of next southern standstill on 2 January 2003 at 16:56 in ♑ Capricorn.

 Syzygy in 8 days